-Our laboratory currently has openings for postdoctoral fellows and a research technician.
+Our laboratory currently has openings for postdoctoral fellows.

 We are recruiting to fill a postdoctoral position.
 The laboratory has a broad interest in the mechanisms underlying genomic evolution during cancer progression and metastasis.
 We utilize genetic and small molecule screening approaches in the zebrafish, a model organism which allows for characterization of tumor and host cells during each phase of tumor evolution.